dd86k/fwod/README.md

 ### Notes
 - Code reorganization/restructures/cleanups are made from time to time
 - The game will change dramatically often during development process
-- Fixed 80x23 resolution for increased compatiblity
+- Fixed 80x24 resolution (buffer-limited) for increased compatiblity
   - Windows 10 buffer screen size is bigger by default, and I can't shrink it
+    - Also NetHack works the same way
   - Some or most terminals under GNU/Linux "BufferHeight"'s stops at 24
-  - PuTTY's window stops at height 24
+  - PuTTY's window stops at height 24 (Window-wise, not buffer)
 - Colors are planned

 ### Progress
 Very likely in order
 - Proposal: Basic idea, in code
 - Implementing: Implementation of the idea
-- Functional: Works, to say the least
+- Functional: Works, to say the least (most of it)
 - Testing: Testing the implementation

 This list will change often and probably miss something.